CNuge/snp-placer/README.md

 	Where for the sequence 'CMN1211' there is a G at the 24th base pair of the sequence, and T is the alternate allele at this location.

-2. The program requires a .sam file as input, aligning the short sequence reads from 1. to a genome or (of either chromosomes, scaffolds or contigs).
+2. A .sam file as input, aligning the short sequence reads from 1. to a genome (or simply larger contigs).
 The .sam file(s) can be generated using  [samtools](https://github.com/samtools/samtools) or any equivalent workflow of the user's choice that generates alignment data in the .sam format.

 See the folder [example_data](https://github.com/CNuge/snp_genome_placement/tree/master/example_data) for example input files.